niilante/FFCK/docs/FAQ/FAQ.md

 ## Which Telemetry is disabled via user.js?

-- All Normandy and Shield Studies are disabled!
+- [x] All Normandy and Shield Studies are disabled!
-- All Health reporting features are turned off!
+- [x] All Health reporting features are turned off!
-- Recommended addons are turned off!
+- [x] Recommended addons are turned off!
-- The extensions blocklist URL is sanitized!
+- [x] The extensions blocklist URL is sanitized!
-- The search URL from the search box in `about:addons` is sanitized!
+- [x] The search URL from the search box in `about:addons` is sanitized!
-- Extensions are allowed on protected sites, allowing uBO/uMatrix to block Google Analytics on sites like `https://addons.mozilla.org`!
+- [x] Extensions are allowed on protected sites, allowing uBO/uMatrix to block Google Analytics on sites like `https://addons.mozilla.org`!
-- Real time checking of downloads (i.e., cloud-delivered “protection”) is turned off!
+- [x] Real-time checks of downloaded files (i.e., cloud-delivered “protection”)
-- All report and data sharing URLs are changed and all possible data sharing services are disabled!
+- [x] All report and data sharing URLs are changed and all possible data sharing services are disabled!
-- Do Not Track (DnT) is turned off due to fingerprint reasons, it also not makes sense to enable it cause this is handled by each page and totally an optional feature!
+- [x] Do Not Track (DnT) is turned off due to fingerprint reasons, it also not makes sense to enable it cause this is handled by each page and totally an optional feature!
-- Crash reports are disabled!
+- [x] Crash reports are disabled!
-- All Heartbeat(s) are disabled!
+- [x] All Heartbeat(s) are disabled!

-- **...in other words, every single telemetry has been disabled — because in my point of view this belongs into test/nightly builds and not into stable or ESR releases**
+**... or in other words, every single browser based telemetry element gets disabled — because in my point of view, this belongs into test/nightly builds and not into stable or ESR releases**

 ## Optional addons to enhance several Firefox functions